On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

-The situation of this example, $R$ being the scheme of Witt vectors of finite or infinite length over a perfect field $k$, will be the most interesting for us, as we are aiming towards the construction of $p$-adic loop groups.
-Another familiar example of local ring scheme is the scheme of power series in one variable over $k$, i.e. the scheme $\Aff^{\infty}_{k}$ endowed with the structure of ring scheme so that $\Aff^{\infty}_{k}(A) = A[[z]]$ for any $k$-algebra $A$.
+The situation of this example, $\mathbf{R}$ being the scheme of $p$-typical Witt vectors of finite or infinite length over a perfect field $k$, will be the most interesting for us, as we are aiming towards the construction of $p$-adic loop groups.
+Another familiar example of a local ring scheme is the scheme of power series in one variable over $k$, i.e.~the scheme $\Aff^{\mathbb{N}}_{k}$ with the property that for each commutative $k$-algebra $A$ we have an identity of rings $A_{k}^{\mathbb{N}}(A) = A[[z]]$ with $z$ a fixed independent variable.

-In the following let $R$ be a local ring scheme over $S$.
+In the following let $\mathbf{R}$ be a local ring scheme over $S$.